psth2876/student_analysis/README.md

 ### Data Preparation

-For part 1, Student dataset is stored in a csv file with different attributes.
+Student dataset is stored in a csv file with different attributes.
 Python has many libraries so we can use some of them for data preparation.
 Pandas is an inbuilt library which is used to read csv file as required and load int into a data frame.
 Further we can use more